Overview

 Maintaining this coupling allows for very quick lookup both ways, either

-(which is common at the reception desk) or given a Room
+given a Guest (which is common at the reception desk) or given a Room

 (which is common for housekeeping).